nasa/astrobee/localization/sparse_mapping/build_map.md

 If it is desired to take out images from the map, it should happen at this stage, before the vocabulary database and pruning happens at the next step.
-See \subpage sparsemapping when it comes to such operations, where the script grow_map.py is used.
+See \ref sparsemapping when it comes to such operations, where the script grow_map.py is used.

 #### Vocabulary database